tamtam96/Path/Contents/path/nature-vs-human-design/index.md

 | [Itching](itching)| ✔️ | > | | Because we can't build | A car itching itself |

 # Conclusion
-Nature is truly greater in design than intelligent human beings.
+- Nature is truly greater in design than intelligent human beings.
-Therefore I don't accept that it's created by blind chance.
+- I don't accept that it's created by blind chance.
-I accept that it's designed.
+- I accept that it's designed.
+- There are designers, or there is a designer.

 ### Notes: